golden13/pendulum-simulation/README.md

 3. mqtt4 folder with docker file and config to run mqtt server locally.

 ## Updates ##
-- Added FPS.
-Server and Client
+- Added FPS for the Server and Client
-- Changed collision logic.
-Now it works for Balls and Lines
-- Added build.sh and run.sh scripts to simplify running process.
+- Added build.sh and run.sh scripts to simplify the running process.
 - Added Pendulum numbers on the UI
 - Added offset parameter for the collisions. server_main/.env COLLISION_OFFSET=5
-- some small fixes for build scripts

 ## Info ##
 - User interface uses P5JS to draw graphics